 Over the past number of years, S.T.A.G. and IADT have worked in partnership to open the IADT campus to the members of our local Traveller community and to encourage progression through education and transition to third level.
 A number of initiatives have taken place already through this partnership, with more planned.

-their pursuit of study.
+The Mature Student Orientation Programme is designed to develop the required academic skills to help students in their pursuit of study.
 It greatly values the particular contribution of mature students to the academic and social environment of the College.
 IADT has a thriving mature student population comprising 10% of the student body.
 Supports offered to mature students at IADT have traditionally included financial assistance, Learning Support, Counselling and individual meetings with the Access Officer.

 To support mature students who may be returning to education after a period of time, IADT offer a Mature Student Orientation Programme, it is a great opportunity to meet fellow students and support staff.
 It includes a tour of the campus, an introduction to academic writing skills, wellbeing at college and a guide to using the library.